Tina Anderson

-Tina Anderson is an American comic writer.
+Tina Anderson is an American comics writer.
 She creates gay comics and women's yaoi, or Boys' Love.
 Anderson coined the term "GloBL" to encourage fans of yaoi/BL to think about implications of a BL aesthetic outside of Japanese culture.
 Anderson has written graphic novels and short stories that are included in collections from various publishers such as Class Comics, Yaoi Press, Sin Factory, DramaQueen, and Iris Print.
 Anderson stated in a November 2010 interview that 2011 would be her final year writing homoerotic graphic novels.
 Collected episodes of Anderson's online science fiction serial Femitokon debuted in December 2020 as an original English-language light novel called Suffocation.
-The second volume, titled Tactical Pursuits, released in August 2021.